dew1997/project1/README.md

 As my first real attempt into programming, fundamentals have to be greatly improved.
 Pseudocoding, Logic Thinking and basic fundamentals concepts of programming are essential.
-Conditionals, Booleans, Loops, Objects, Functions, Event targetting, Callbacks, Arrays and Classes are key concepts that will be used throughout my journey will programming.
+Conditionals, Booleans, Loops, Objects, Functions, Event targetting, Callbacks, Arrays and Classes are key concepts that will be used throughout my journey with programming.
+Although the project did not turned out as good as possible, It taught me that it is just the beginning and I am eager to learn more.
+Patience and never give up.